BaczkiewiczDawid/myNotes/README.md

 # myNotes

-An application that allows you to create notes, translated into 2 languages, supporting the dark mode
+An application that allows you to create notes, translated into 2 languages, supporting the dark mode.

 # Live